 If you don’t own a doughnut pan, use a DIY doughnut tin instead.
 All you need is a regular muffin pan and squares of aluminum foil.

-More baked doughnut recipes
+More baked doughnut dessert recipes

 Coconut Cream Baked Doughnuts